kubewarden/kubewarden.io/content/blog/2025/11/kubewarden-1.31-release.md

 ## New peer project: SBOMScanner

-As we announced some weeks ago, Kubewarden family is growing with the adition of SBOMscanner.
+As announced some weeks ago, the Kubewarden family is growing with the addition of SBOMscanner.
 Have a read of its [blog post here](https://www.kubewarden.io/blog/2025/11/expanding-kubewarden-scope/).

 Join us on our next [community monthly